Antimortine/codex-ai/docs/architecture.md

 -   **Responsibilities:** Encapsulate business logic.

     -   CRUD services (Project, Chapter, Character, Scene) use FileService for persistence and metadata.
+ChapterService also handles compilation.

     -   AIService loads explicit context via FileService and orchestrates calls to the RAG processors.